-For awful lot of time I was tempted by Mars Edit, 40$ Mac blogging application, and I was never a true believer that it could deliver that amount of value as a standalone desktop application.
+For an awful lot of time, I was tempted by Mars Edit, 40$ Mac blogging application, and I was never a true believer that it could deliver that amount of value as a standalone desktop application.
 But I was wrong.

 Now let me guide you through the common features I regularly evaluate when reviewing apps, shall we?

-As you know I am a huge Markdown fan, and lack of Markdown support for WordPress left me with tiny bit of a friction.
-Of course I still use Markdown, but I have to pull it through Byword or some other text to markdown converter.
+As you know I am a huge Markdown fan, and lack of Markdown support for WordPress left me with a tiny bit of a friction.
+Of course, I still use Markdown, but I have to pull it through Byword or some other text to Markdown converter.
 If the app had native Markdown syntax support, I’d be fully happy.
 Perhaps I am wrong, and there is markdown support, but the deal is I couldn’t find it easily.

 Native OS X design, you will feel like you’re using the Mac app.
 User experience is superb, there is no arguing about it.
 If you love the Apple stock design, you will love this app as well.

 Didn’t encounter any memory leaks while using the app.
 The app seems lightweight and non-intrusive on your hardware resources.

 No bugs found what so ever during the regular usage.

 There is still some space for integrations.
 Once you finish blogging the natural next step is a promotion.
 Basic promotion features of publishing your articles to locations like Facebook and Twitter would be neat, App.net would also be welcome.
 Or a possible form of social media publishing automation.
 There is a Flickr integration, that made me particularly happy with it, as lately I’ve been using it lately quite often.